-By Laurence Peter and Pavel Aksenov, BBC News, 6 May 2015
+Written by Laurence Peter and Pavel Aksenov, BBC News

 A rehearsal in central Moscow has revealed some new hi-tech Russian armour for the first time, lifting a veil of military secrecy.
 The most talked-about innovation is the Armata T-14 battle tank, described as a new-generation fighting machine to replace Soviet-era tanks.